Origin and emergent features of many-body dynamical localization

 To date, most studies on MBDL have focused on obtaining the time evolution of the energy and the momentum distribution, starting from low-energy initial states~\cite{konik2020MBDL,vuatelet2021effectivethermal,Vuatelet2023dynamicalmanybody}.
 However, the microscopic mechanism driving MBDL remains little understood.
-In this paper, we investigate MBDL in the Lieb-Liniger (LL) model~\cite{lieb1963solution1,lieb1963solution2,olshanii1998bosegas,olshanii2001bosegas,rigol2011coldatomreview} augmented by a kicking term~\cite{konik2020MBDL}.
+In this Letter, we investigate MBDL in the Lieb-Liniger (LL) model~\cite{lieb1963solution1,lieb1963solution2,olshanii1998bosegas,olshanii2001bosegas,rigol2011coldatomreview} augmented by a kicking term~\cite{konik2020MBDL}.
 Using the LL eigenstates as a basis, we establish an extended mapping from this quantum system to a $N-$dimensional lattice model with hybrid exponential–algebraic decay couplings, in which the algebraic couplings undergo a crossover as the interaction strength increases.
-Our analysis predicts localization and its breakdown.
+Our analysis reveals the origin of localization and the key factors underlying its potential breakdown.
 Our conclusion is supported by inspecting the generalized fractal dimensions (GFD) and the energy-level-spacing statistics.

-\emph{Model}---We consider the 1D kicked LL model, meant to describe $N$ short-range interacting bosons of mass $m_\mathrm{A}$ constrained to a ring of circumference $L\!=\!2\pi$, subject to a pulsed sinusoidal potential~\cite{konik2020MBDL,chicireanu2021fewbodylimit,vuatelet2021effectivethermal} with wavenumber $k_{\mathrm{L}}$, as illustrated in Fig.~\ref{schematic}(a).
+\emph{Model}---We consider the 1D kicked LL model, meant to describe $N$ short-range interacting bosons of mass $m_\mathrm{A}$ constrained to a ring of circumference $L\!=\!2\pi$, subject to a pulsed sinusoidal potential~\cite{konik2020MBDL,chicireanu2021fewbodylimit,vuatelet2021effectivethermal} with wave number $k_{\mathrm{L}}$, as illustrated in Fig.~\ref{schematic}(a).
 With $k$ numbering the kicks with period $T$, the Hamiltonian is written as the sum of the LL Hamiltonian and the kick Hamiltonian~\cite{konik2020MBDL},